sebzuddas/haos_mpc/README.md

 The initial stages of this project will consider home heating systems since they are both expensive and carbon intensive.
 Similarly, most homes with traditional heating systems consider a house's radiators as a single output.
 However, the homeowner should be able to switch between choosing whether to heat the house or the people in the house, and potentially let the controller choose when to prioritise which.

 ### Model-predictive Control
 MPC is a technique for optimally controlling MIMO systems.
-Any building is inherently MIMO.

 The inspiration came from [this](https://uk.mathworks.com/help/mpc/ug/use-multistage-mpc-with-neural-state-space-prediction-model-for-house-heating.html) post, with the intention to create a real-life version of the controller.
 Similarly [this](https://www.sciencedirect.com/science/article/abs/pii/S0360544220303364) research has demonstrated the potential for energy and cost savings.